frc2852/infinite-recharge-scouting-app/README.md

     IdentityFile ~/.ssh/github
 ```

-2. Add your private key in the .ssh and name it `github`
+2. Add your private key in the .ssh fodler and name it `github`

-3. Run the following command
+3. Run the following command `bash deploy.sh`

 4. You should see your changes on https://frc2852.github.io/infinite-recharge-scouting-app/
 ```